majiinB/Deck_manager_API/README.md

 ---

-Thank you for using Deck API Gateway!
+Thank you for using Deck Manager API!
 We hope it helps streamline your productivity workflows and enhances your "Deck" application experience. 🎉